Decipher/textimage/README.txt

 4. Programmers - calling API functions:

-    Programmers can invoke directly TextimageImager::getImage() to get the URI of a Textimage generated via the input parameters.
+    Programmers can invoke directly TextimageImager::getImageUri() or
+    TextimageImager::getImageUrl() to get respectively the URI or the full URL of a Textimage generated via the input parameters.
 Example:

-    $my_textimage_uri = TextimageImager::getImage(
+    $my_textimage_uri = TextimageImager::getImageUri(
-      $style,
+      $style_name,
       $effects_outline,
-      &$text,
+      $text,
       $extension,
       $caching,
       $node,